fbpx

 Burn out is avoidable and we can hold it at bay with a bit of planning and some workstyle changes.
 Balance work with people, places, laughter, and getting out into the sun.

-If you’re a Black female solopreneur and looking for a tribe to call your own, check out the She Runs It Facebook Group or Build it B2B (a Side Hustle learning experience) for more like-minded solo- and entrepreneurs.
+If you’re a Black female solopreneur and looking for a tribe to call your own, or Build it B2B (a Side Hustle learning experience) for more like-minded solo- and entrepreneurs.
 Come sit with us.

 Apply now for Facilitator Certification: Cohort 3 starts in 2024